BogdanPalacian/8x8_FIFO/readme.txt

-In repository folder you will find the implementation of a 8x8 FIFO unit.
+In this repository you will find the implementation of a 8x8 FIFO unit.

 Each folder contains the VHDL code for the needed components as well as the waveforms if a testbench and simulation have been performed.